TechCrunch

 Ashley Edwards created MindRght to advance mental health care equity, making it accessible and inclusive to communities of color and low-income families.
 This funding will be used to build capacity, supporting coaching and technical teams with the resources they need to address this urgent and ongoing need of their clients.

-ShearShare: McKinney, Tex.
+ShearShare: McKinney, Texas

 ShearShare is led by husband and wife co-founders Courtney Caldwell and Tye Caldwell.
 They created a mobile marketplace for stylists that helps them communicate directly with their clients, including about specials they might be offering.
-Throughout COVID-19, the startup has also been enabling stylists to rent a sanitized salon suite, station, or nearby barber chair by the day, without requiring a contract or commission.
+Throughout COVID-19, the startup has also been enabling stylists to rent a sanitized salon suite, station or nearby barber chair by the day, without requiring a contract or commission.

-Pharoah’s Conclave: Atlanta, Ga.
+Pharoah’s Conclave: Atlanta, Georgia

 As avid gamers, wife and husband founder duo Jakita and Erich Thomas built Pharoah’s Conclave to provide career pathways for Black and Latinx youth in the massively growing esports market.
-As part of that effort, they recently launched virtual gaming summer camps for youth across the country with the added goal of placing more than 50 young people into professional esports careers.
+As part of that effort, they recently launched virtual gaming summer camps for youth across the country, with the added goal of placing more than 50 young people into professional esports careers.

 Sonja Ebron is the founder of Courtroom5, an online platform that empowers people to manage their own civil court cases without the need of a lawyer.
-Among its offerings: it helps users maintain an online case record, manage evidence, find case law, file motions using guided document templates, and manage tasks and expenses.
+Among its offerings: it helps users maintain an online case record, manage evidence, find case law, file motions using guided document templates and manage tasks and expenses.
 It also aims to help its customers represent themselves effectively by providing on-demand video courses about civil procedure and about some of the skills needed to win.

-Aguagenuity: Atlanta, Ga.
+Aguagenuity: Atlanta, Georgia

 Doll Avant is a data scientist and social impact strategist who decided to address the water quality health crisis after her father was diagnosed with diabetes and, curious to determine why, she discovered arsenic in the local water supply.
 She has since turned her passion for researching water quality into Aquagenuity, a real-time water quality aggregator that empowers individuals and businesses with critical health information about their water.